Instructors: Jason Bryer, Ph.D. and Angela Lui, Ph.D.

 This course is conducted entirely online.
 Each week, you will have various resources made available, including weekly readings from the textbooks and occasionally additional readings provided by the instructor.
 Most weeks will have homework assignments and labs to be submitted (although some chapters will take more than one week, see the schedule for details).
 There will also be a presentation required and a forum post introduction required.
 You are expected to complete all assignments by their due dates.

 You are expected to attend or watch every Meetup.
-I highly recommend attending the Meetups live if possible but I understand that may not be possible for everyone.
+We highly recommend attending the Meetups live if possible but understand that may not be possible for everyone.
 Recordings will be made available by the next morning on the Meetups page.
 In addition to highlighting key concepts from each learning module, some topics will be discussed that are not in the textbook.
-Moreover, I regularly make announcements in the Meetups that will be important to being successful in this course.
+Moreover, we regularly make announcements in the Meetups that will be important to being successful in this course.
 At the end of each Meetup there will be a short reflective exercise.
 These will contribute to your participation grade.

 Accessibility and Accommodations